davidpwu/baystatemarathonproject/README.md

 ## Details

 This is a public calendar log keeping a record of my workouts for 18 weeks up until the Baystate Marathon on Sunday, October 20, 2019 in Lowell, MA.
-I will be using Nike's 18-week marathon training program for structure.

 Note: Injuries have nixed the training plan but the end goal is still the same.
 Due to an injury, the current plan is to walk it.